dare2data/Kaggle-Train-Occupancy/README.md

-# Kaggle #Predict the occupancy level of Belgian trains
+# Predict the occupancy level of Belgian trains
 Train occupancy prediction (Kaggle competition)

 Language used - Python